 Jacob's sensitivity to client needs, user experience, and sustainable solutions equals his passion for contemporary site design and place making.
 Jacob has focused his education and career on understanding and exploring our relationship with natural and built environments; and his background in design, engineering and construction has given him a strong foundation for working with clients, communities and multi-disciplinary teams to facilitate processes within which design can take place.

 At RHAA, Jacob has worked on a diverse range of public & private projects; from master planning and conceptual visioning to a wide variety of constructed projects.
 His work has included urban plazas, streetscapes, and civic spaces; park and recreation projects; health care facilities and corporate campuses; schools and educational campuses; multi-use developments, commercial retail spaces, and residential design.

-Megan is a licensed landscape architect with extensive international and domestic experience.
+Megan is a landscape architect with extensive international and domestic experience.
 She has managed a range of projects in the fields of urban planning, public parks, waterfront design, high-density housing, urban forestry, trails, cemeteries, public utilities, and community development.
 She brings awareness and spirited creativity to projects striving to deliver positive results.
 Her design approach is to listen to the land and people, then incorporate the unique aspects of each site.
 Megan has a passion for hiking, nature observation, and mountain biking.
 She enjoys teaching people to care for the places they cherish for outdoor recreation and to protect the natural environment.